-On s successful completion of this programme, each student will be able to: Trace the meaning, scope and history of anthropology Identify the relationship between and amongst its branches Appreciate the interdisciplinary and Trans disciplinary nature of anthropology.
-Examine and comprehend the basic concepts contained in: Biologica Anthropology, Social- Cultural Anthropology, Archaeological Anthropology and Linguistic Anthropology a.
-Meaning and scope of anthropology
+On successful completion of this programme, each student will be able to:

+- Trace the meaning, scope and history of anthropology - □ Identify the relationship between and amongst its branches - □ Appreciate the interdisciplinary and Trans disciplinary nature of anthropology. - □ Examine and comprehend the basic concepts contained in: Biological Anthropology, Social- Cultural Anthropology, Archaeological Anthropology and Linguistic Anthropology

-Course activities consist of lectures, student presentation, group discussions, seminar presentation, assignment writing and tests.
+□ Course activities consist of lectures, student presentation, group discussions, seminar presentation, assignment writing and tests.